Tanzania

 Business environment

-Under President Samia, political leadership has become more predictable, the tax authority is used less for political purposes, and cross-border trade has expanded thanks to improved relations with neighbouring countries.
-Rules on work permits for investors and foreign entrepreneurs have also become more generous.
-These changes are reflected in the World Bank’s WGI, where Tanzania’s rankings have improved slightly in recent years for rule of law, control of corruption, and government effectiveness.
+Under President Samia, predictability in political leadership has increased, the tax authority is less frequently used for political purposes, and cross-border trade has expanded due to improved relations with neighbouring countries.
+Regulations governing work permits for investors and foreign entrepreneurs have also become more accommodating.
+These improvements are reflected in the World Bank’s WGI, where Tanzania’s scores have improved somewhat in rule of law, control of corruption, and government effectiveness in recent years.
+Compared with the Magufuli era, business confidence—particularly among international companies—has increased.

-EKN’s business assessment considers the risk of negative impacts on human rights (HR), focusing on potential impacts arising from activities in thecountries where exported goods will be used.
-Issues of particular importance include working conditions, child and forced labour, excessive use of force by security forces, indigenous peoples’ rights, and land rights.
+In its business assessments, EKN considers the risk of adverse impacts on human rights.
+The focus is on potential impacts arising from operations in the countries where exported goods are used.
+Key issues include working conditions, child and forced labour, excessive use of force by security forces, indigenous rights, and land rights.

 EKN’s policy

-EKN applies standard risk assessment for sovereign, corporate, and bank risks, covering both short and long tenors.
-For other public sector risks—such as ministries or government agencies—letters of credit, bank guarantees, or sovereign guarantees are required.
+EKN applies normal risk assessment for sovereign, corporate, and bank risks, for both short- and long-term tenors.
+For other public sector risks, such as ministries or government agencies, letters of credit, bank guarantees, or sovereign guarantees are required.

-EKN’s exposure is almost entirely comprised of one guarantee and one offer related to deliveries to the Standard Gauge Railway (SGR), both classified as sovereign risk.
-Otherwise, there is a range of smaller transactions in the telecom, mining, paper, transport, and power sectors.
-Payment experience is generally good.
-Current payment delays mainly involve buyers in the paper industry and telecom sector.
+EKN’s exposure consists almost exclusively of one guarantee and one commitment related to deliveries to the Standard Gauge Railway (SGR), both sovereign risks.
+In addition, there is a range of smaller transactions, primarily in mining, transport, engineering, and pulp and paper.

 Learn more about exporting to Tanzania